MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Application II: chameleon screening

-Whereas for the beyond Horndeski model implemented in \emph{MG-MAMPOSSt} the new degrees of freedom $Y_1\,Y_2$ are scale-independent, this is no more true for chameleon gravity.
-The screening mechanism depends on the structure of the halo density profile, as shown by Eq. \eqref{eq:screenpar} -- thus, the analysis of the member galaxy dynamics for clusters with different $r_s,\,\,r_{200}$ should produce different constraints.
-For this reason, we consider four halos generated with other combination of $r_s,\,r_{200}$.
-The new phase spaces are in two pairs characterized by a concentrations $c=8.7$ and $c=5$ respectively, but obtained by changing $r_{200}$ for one halo in the pair and $r_s$ for the other halo with respect to the reference case $r_{200}=2.0\,\text{Mpc},\,\,r_s=0.3\,\text{Mpc},\,\,c=6.67$.
-We apply again the \emph{MG-MAMPOSSt} technique on phase spaces with $\sim 600$ particles within $r_{200}$ drawn from those halos -- we derive the marginalized iso-probability contours for the modified gravity parameters, shown in Fig. \ref{fig:varconc}.
-As expected, changing both $r_s$, $r_{200}$ has an impact on the constrained allowed region, with the strongest effect found for the smallest value of the concentration and the smallest virial radius.
-In this case the \emph{MG-MAMPOSSt} analysis alone provides almost the same constraints as the joint lensing+dynamics distribution obtained for the reference case (right plot of Fig. \ref{fig:cham_ref1}).
+Whereas for the VS model implemented in \textsc{MG-MAMPOSSt} the new degrees of freedom $Y_1$ and $Y_2$ are scale-independent, this is no more true for CS models.
+The screening mechanism depends on the structure of the halo density profile, as shown by Eqs. \eqref{eq:screenpar1}, \eqref{eq:screenpar2} -- thus, the analysis of the member galaxy internal kinematics for clusters with different $r_\text{s},\,\,r_{200}$ should produce different constraints.
+For this reason, we consider four haloes generated with other combinations of $r_\text{s},\,r_{200}$, in agreement with current observations, as discussed in Section \ref{sec:setup}.
+The new phase spaces are in two pairs characterised by concentrations $c=4.2$ and $c=3.3$ respectively, but obtained by changing $r_\text{s}$ for one halo in the pair and $r_{200}$ for the other halo with respect to the reference case $r_{200}=2.0\,\text{Mpc},\,\,r_\text{s}=0.3\,\text{Mpc},\,\,c=6.67$.
+We apply again the \textsc{MG-MAMPOSSt} technique on phase spaces with $\sim 600$ particles within $r_{200}$ drawn from those haloes -- we derive the marginalized iso-probability contours for the modified gravity parameters, shown in Fig. \ref{fig:varconc}.
+As expected, changing both $r_\text{s}$, $r_{200}$ has an impact on the constrained allowed region, with the strongest constraint found for the highest value of the concentration and the smallest virial radius.
+Note that varying $r_{200}$ produces a larger footprint on the bounds with respect to the change of $r_\text{s}$.
+This is not surprising, as the screening radius $S$ depends on $\rho_\text{s}r_\text{s}^3\propto r_{200}^3$ (Eq. \ref{eq:screenpar1}).

-\subsubsection{$f(R)$ gravity}
+\subsection{$f(\mathcal{R})$ gravity}

-We now restrict to $f(R)$ gravity, a sub-class of chameleon theories where the coupling parameter is fixed to $\mathcal{Q}=1/\sqrt{6}$.
-Constraining this model translates into bounds on the background value of the scalaron field $|f_{R0}|$, which mediates the additional fifth force and it is related to $\phi_\infty$ as
+We now restrict to $f(\mathcal{R})$ gravity, a sub-class of chameleon theories where the coupling parameter is fixed to $\mathcal{Q}=1/\sqrt{6}$.
+Constraining this model translates into bounds on the background value of the scalaron field $|f_{\mathcal{R}0}|$, which mediates the additional fifth force and it is related to $\phi_\infty$ as